-For this project, Turning Point will collect, code and improve nationally consistent data on ambulance attendances to self-harm (deaths by suicide, suicide attempts, suicidal ideation and self-injury) and mental health-related incidents, including demographics (age, sex), mechanism of injury, mental illness symptoms, alcohol and drug intoxication, transport to hospital status and history of self-harm.
-Importantly, coding of historical data from 2018 and 2019 for available jurisdictions will be undertaken to provide baseline data for ongoing quarterly reporting.
+For this project, Turning Point collects, codes and provides nationally consistent data on ambulance attendances to self-harm (deaths by suicide, suicide attempts, suicidal ideation and self-injury) related incidents, including demographics (age, sex), mechanism of injury, mental illness symptoms, alcohol and drug intoxication, transport to hospital status and history of self-harm.
+Importantly, coding of historical data from 2018 and 2019 for available jurisdictions has been undertaken to provide baseline data for ongoing quarterly reporting.
 Quarterly collated data will flow back to states and territories to assist with service planning and program delivery and will also be used for regular monitoring on Suicide & self-harm monitoring.

-Suicide & self-harm monitoring includes information from a pilot study that enhanced the national Australian Bureau of Statistics (ABS) Causes of Death data set, by coding psychosocial risk factors for all coroner-referred deaths (including deaths by suicide) registered in 2017, via a comprehensive manual review of reports included in the NCIS (see Psychosocial risk factors & suicide for more information).
-The AIHW is working with the ABS to code and embed psychosocial risk factors in future national mortality data sets.
+The National Suicide and Self-harm Monitoring Project has provided funding until 2022 for the Australian Bureau of Statistics (ABS) to continue the enhancement of the national Causes of Death data set, by coding psychosocial risk factors for all coroner-referred deaths (including deaths by suicide), via a comprehensive manual review of reports included in the NCIS (see Psychosocial risk factors & suicide for more information).
+The AIHW is working with the ABS to embed this work in future national mortality data sets.

 The AIHW has also been working with the Australian Government Department of Health along with state and territory health departments to develop the National Integrated Health Services Information Analysis Asset (NIHSI AA).
 This data asset includes mortality data together with information from hospital admissions, Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS) and residential aged care data.
 This analysis asset will enable examination of service-use patterns and the demographic profiles of those using (and, by inference, those not using) health services.
 The AIHW will analyse the NIHSI AA to report on the service use of people in their last 12 months of life, including those who died by suicide.
 The potential insights from this project and analysis of other integrated data assets will greatly enhance our understanding of people-centred service use and modifiable risk factors for suicide.

-In addition, the AIHW has collaborated with the ANU CSRM on the design, analysis and reporting of data collected through the Life in Australia Panel, with a specific focus on tracking mental health, substance use, social and financial outcomes during the COVID-19 pandemic.
-The AIHW is partnering with ANU CSRM on surveys in May, August and November 2020.
-This data set will allow for comparisons of outcomes with those of previous data collections throughout 2019 and 2020 (see COVID-19).
+In addition, the AIHW collaborated with the ANU CSRM on the design, analysis and reporting of data collected through the Life in AustraliaTM Panel, with a specific focus on tracking mental health (psychological distress), substance use, social and financial outcomes during the COVID-19 pandemic.
+Surveys were undertaken in April, May, August and November 2020, January, April, July and October 2021 and January 2022, with funding from the AIHW for the May and November 2020 and August 2021 surveys.
+This dataset will allow for comparisons of outcomes with those of previous and future data collections throughout 2019, 2020, 2021 and 2022 (see COVID-19).